wdtuggle/simpleservernotifier/README.md

+Copyright (c) 2015 by Davidson Tuggle <wdtuggleiv@gmail.com>

+This file is free software; you can redistribute it and/or modify it under the terms of either the GNU General Public License version 2 or the GNU Lesser General Public License version 2.1, both as published by the Free Software Foundation.

 # simpleservernotifier
 A relatively simple program that pings a server, and notifies the user via email if said server is offline.